Eventing

 Buck Davidson works with a 5* rider on an Intermediate level horse that has had issues in show jumping.
 His goal is to teach the horse the correct technique to help get control of the his body and feet.
 This will help build the horse's confidence, and then they can build height and speed.

-• Changing the Shape of the Jump - Trailer
+• Change the Shape of the Jump | Sharon White | TRAILER

 Join international five-star competitor Sharon White in this very specific exercise designed to change the shape of the horse's jump over an oxer.
 By watching this skilled rider and horse repeat the exercise, we get an outstanding chance to truly see how to improve the jump.

-• Changing the Shape of the Jump - Part 2
+• Change the Shape of the Jump | Sharon White | PART 02

 In the second part of the lesson, after raising the single oxer, they work on riding patiently to the fence without being backwards.
-They adjust the canter in a sMoller circle before approaching, working towards a jump with bascule and push.
+They adjust the canter in a smaller circle before approaching, working towards a jump with bascule and push.

 • Ride Into Contact | Ashley Johnson | TRAILER